rackerlabs/docs-cloud-servers/api-docs/getting-started/create-network/delete-network-curl.rst

    -  ``interface_id``.
 The ID of the virtual interface that you want to delete.

-   If the delete operation was successful, the HTTP header shows the 204 status code, as shown in the following output:
+   If the delete operation was successful, the HTTP header shows the 204 status code, as shown in the following output.

+   **Delete virtual interface with cURL response**

    .. code::